dmcnich/cholasa/things-do/tours-walks.md

 Cost is £15.00 per adult, £10.00 students over 16yrs, no charge under 16 years but there has to be a minimum return of £60.00 to make it viable.

 Payment by cheque or credit card is very acceptable.
-Telephone 01951 200320 or E-mail <a href="mailto:byrne@colonsay.org.uk">byrne@colonsay.org.uk</a>
+Telephone 01951 200320 or E-mail [byrne@colonsay.org.uk][]

 ## Beach-cleaning in Company